 It doesn't have to be done by a lawyer, but it's a good idea to get help from somebody who has experience.
 There are local branches of Dansk Flygtningehjælp and free legal aid in many libraries.
-You can also get help from us in Refugees Welcome and from Jurarådgivningen or CePi.
+You can also get help from us in Refugees Welcome.

-It is very hard, almost impossible, for a refugee to get a visa for a family member to Denmark, if the person is still in the home country.
+It is very hard, in some cases even impossible, for a refugee to get a visa for a family member to Denmark, if the person is still in the home country.
+It depends on the country and on how well-established that family member is (job, house, family).
 But if the person has legal stay in for instance USA or Canada, it is easier.
 The visa rules for a number of countries are very strict because Denmark suspects the visitor to ask for asylum once they arrive.
 You can see the visa rules and fees here.

 Examples of two Syrian men, who both have asylum on §7,1 in Denmark (to illustrate the assessment of marriage and family life):

 A had a girlfriend in Syria, and they wanted to get married but couldn't because of the war.
 He mentioned her in his asylum interview.
 They stayed in contact with each other over phone and internet.
 She fled to Turkey, he met her there shortly after he got asylum in Denmark, and they got married following the official Turkish rules.
 They applied for family reunification, and they got permission because they already established their relationship before he left the country, and they could document being in contact with each other during the whole time.